Chemical formula: C₂₅H₃₄O₆ Molecular mass: 430.534 g/mol PubChem compound: 5281004

 Budesonide has a systemic clearance of approximately 0.5 L/min in 4-6 years old asthmatic children.
 Per kg body weight children have a clearance which is approximately 50% greater than in adults.
 The terminal half-life of budesonide after inhalation is approximately 2.3 hours in asthmatic children.
 This is about the same as in healthy adults.
 In 4-6 years old asthmatic children, the systemic availability of budesonide following administration of nebuliser suspension via a jet nebuliser is approximately 6% of the nominal dose and 26% of the dose delivered to the patients.
 The systemic availability in children is about half of that in healthy adults.
 The maximal plasma concentration, occurring approximately 20 min after start of nebulisation is approximately 2.4 nmol/L in 4-6 years old asthmatic children after a 1 mg dose.
 The exposure (Cmax and AUC) of budesonide following administration of a single 1 mg dose by nebulisation to 4-6 year old children is comparable to that in healthy adults given the same delivered dose by the same nebuliser system.

-A slightly increased number of basophilic hepatic foci were observed in chronic rat studies with budesonide and in carcinogenicity studies an increased incidence of primary hepatocellular neoplasms, astrocytomas (in male rats) and mammary tumours (female rats) were observed.
-These tumours are probably due to the specific steroid receptor action, increased metabolic burden on the liver and anabolic effects, effects which are also known from other glucocorticosteroids in rat studies and therefore represent a class effect.
-No similar effects have ever been observed in man for budesonide, neither in clinical trials nor from spontaneous reports.
+A slightly increased number of basophilic hepatic foci were observed in chronic rat studies with budesonide, and in carcinogenicity studies, an increased incidence of primary hepatocellular neoplasms, astrocytomas (in male rats) and mammary tumours (female rats) were observed.
+These tumours are probably due to the specific steroid receptor action, increased metabolic burden and anabolic effects on the liver, effects which are also known from other glucocorticosteroids in rat studies and therefore represent a class effect in this species.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.